KeerthiSrijith/Banking_application/README.md

 6. transfer_fund() - To transfer funds across accounts
 7. change_mpin() Allows users to change pin of existing cards
 8. register_newcard() - Allows users to register new card

+In all the above functions, username is taken as the parameter which is taken as input from user.